swetharevanur/swetharevanur.github.io/README.md

 [CodyHouse](https://codyhouse.co/)

-- To change background color of home page go to `_layouts/home.html`
+- To change background or font colors of home page go to `_layouts/home.html`